-The World Organization Against Torture
+The National Religious Campaign Against Torture

 The World Organization Against Torture is a collection of groups fighting against torture in its many forms.
 OMCT International Secretariat is based in Switzerland.